 Jessie Sheehan: a lofty, shaggy, hearty roll with a subtle tang from buttermilk

-True to form, Jessie’s recipe thoroughly details the research she embarked on to develop these rolls, which includes potato starch, a combination of butter and shortening (the latter is supposed to add a softer texture while butter is there for flavor), bread and all-purpose flour, and the unusual inclusion of buttermilk.
 The slight tang from the buttermilk definitely came through these lofty rolls, particularly compared to the more neutral flavor of others.
-Though the shaggy texture of the crumb felt dry initially, each feathery bite kind of dissolves in your mouth (which may be thanks to the potato starch, which helps cling onto moisture).
+Though the shaggy texture of the crumb felt dry initially, each feathery bite kind of dissolves in your mouth.
+This could be due to the potato starch, which helps cling onto moisture.
 Ultimately, I had no complaints about the level of moisture, and I loved the poofy crumb of these.

-On the plus side, tasters praised the nutty, buttery, yeasty flavor and great golden crust with some agreeing it had the perfect level of salt: “little salty which adds a nice touch.
+On the plus side, tasters praised the nutty, buttery, yeasty flavor and great golden crust.
+Most agreed it had the perfect level of salt.
+“Little salty which adds a nice touch.
 The sweetness comes in the more you chew.
 Fairly buttery.”
 Many found the crumb a little dry and rough and were split on liking the thick and chewy texture.
 Some also noted the crumb disintegrated in their mouth too quickly.
 While a few detected the buttermilk, noting a “tart” or “sour” flavor, others thought it was a little bland.
 Though comments proved a little divisive, if you’re looking for a fluffy, melt-in-your-mouth texture with a slight tang, this is the roll for you!

 Cookies & Cups: a fast-rise roll that is a little denser and chewier, but still fluffy and slightly sweet

-I was excited to include Shelly’s recipe in this bake off as the high amount of yeast in these rolls (2 envelopes or close to 5 teaspoons) means that these rolls only require 40 minutes of total rising time, meaning you could have fresh rolls in just over an hour!
+I was excited to include Shelly’s recipe in this bake off as the high amount of yeast (nearly 5 teaspoons) means that these rolls only require 40 minutes of total rising time.
+That means you can have freshly baked rolls in just over an hour!
 (A Cozy Kitchen’s recipe is nearly identical and notes that you can also prep these ahead by doing one rise overnight in the fridge.)
 I liked the hint of sweetness and salt in these rolls combined with a pillowy, cushy texture that compresses nicely.

-Tasters generally liked the flavor of this roll but were split on the texture–some liked the denser, chewier bite while some thought it was a bit dry.
+Tasters generally liked the flavor of this roll but were split on the texture.
+Some liked the denser, chewier bite while some thought it was a bit dry.
 “Lovely yeasty smell.
 Compact roll but fluffiness is not compromised.
 Has some chew but it’s not tough.
 I didn’t expect to like this one as much.
 Small size but big flavor and texture,” said one taster.
-Naysayers thought the texture was a little too tough and slightly drier and some thought it was lacking flavor.
+Some thought the texture was a little too tough, slightly drier and lacking in flavor.
 Overall, this wasn’t a hugely memorable roll for me, but the fact that you can make it from start to finish in a little over an hour is a huge plus!

-Vintage Kitchen Notes: a no-knead recipe with a nice fluffy texture but a blank canvas in terms of flavor
+Vintage Kitchen Notes: a beginnger-friendly, no-knead recipe with a nice fluffy texture and neutral flavor

-I included Paula’s recipe (which is quite similar to Bobby Flay’s recipe, but with less sugar and slightly different ratios of milk/flour/egg) as it is a no-knead recipe.
-Although this dough did look concerningly wet, it proofed beautifully and rolled out easily.
-To me, this is a fairly easy process that is good for beginner bread bakers.
-While these had a beautiful fluffy texture, I couldn’t detect much flavor in these at all–no real sweetness or savoriness.
+I included Paula’s recipe as it’s an unusual no-knead recipe.
+(It’s quite similar to Bobby Flay’s recipe, but with less sugar and slightly different ratios of milk/flour/egg.)
+Although this dough did look quite wet, it proofed beautifully and rolled out easily.
+This felt like a fairly easy process good for beginner bread bakers.
+While these had a beautiful fluffy texture, I couldn’t detect much flavor in these–no real sweetness or savoriness.

 Mel’s Kitchen Cafe: perfectly picturesque hot water rolls that are airy and fluffy but a little bland

-Many of you were curious to see a parker house roll recipe that used hot water instead of milk–Mel’s recipe also uses oil instead of the more typical butter and is a no-knead recipe to boot.
-(This recipe is somewhat similar, using all water, but with butter and requires kneading.)
-This recipe made an incredibly abundant pan of rolls (I think we made closer to 50-60 rolls than 30-40).
+Many of you were curious to see a Parker House roll recipe that used hot water instead of milk.
+Mel’s recipe also uses oil instead of the more typical butter and is no-knead to boot.
+(New England is somewhat similar, using all water, but with butter and requires kneading.)
+This recipe made an incredibly abundant pan of rolls (we made closer to 50-60 rolls than 30-40).
 The beautiful browning on top was probably due to being squished onto the tray and thus rising taller than other rolls.
 While I loved the fluffy, airy texture of these rolls, I wished for a little more flavor.
 I picked up on a little sweetness, but would have liked more salt to highlight the flavor.

 Delish: a sweet, slightly dense roll with a delightfully bronzed, salty top

-Tasters widely commented on the salt level–some agreed that it was ideal while others thought it was too salty (this is easy to control; if you prefer them less salty, just skip the salt on top!).
+Tasters widely commented on the salt level.
+Some noted it as ideal while others thought it was too salty.
+(This is easy to control; if you prefer them less salty, just skip the salt on top!).
 Tasters also liked the buttery flavor of this roll, though some wished it was sweeter.
 “Nice yeasty aroma, feels a little dense.
 Chewier but not dry,” said one taster.
 “Very full and dense, but feels fluffy still,” said another.
-There were some complaints of dryness and denseness, which I think could be due to the smaller size of these rolls (we were trying to get the full yield), leading to more crust and less soft interior bread volume.
+There were some complaints of dryness and denseness.
+I think this could be due to the smaller size of these rolls (we were trying to get the full yield), leading to more crust and less soft interior bread volume.
 I would definitely make these again and make fewer, bigger rolls next time!

 Bobby Flay: a soft and squishy, intensely cloud-like roll with just a hint of sweetness

-Bobby Flay’s recipe had a pretty standard ingredient list with a slightly higher ratio of eggs and a fairly straightforward process (though it doesn’t give much direction in terms of shaping so we went with rectangular folds).
-This recipe was consistently number one whenever I searched for “best parker house rolls” and it seems it has won the SEO game for good reason.
-It was one of the softest, plushest overall rolls with a stretchy consistency and a hint of sweetness–one of my personal favorites in terms of texture.
+Bobby Flay’s recipe had a pretty standard ingredient list with a slightly higher ratio of eggs and a fairly straightforward process.
+Note that it doesn’t give much direction in terms of shaping, so we went with rectangular folds.
+Bobby’s was consistently number one whenever I searched for “best parker house rolls” and it seems this recipe has won the SEO game for good reason.
+It was one of the softest, plushest overall rolls with a stretchy consistency and a hint of sweetness.
+This was one of my personal favorites in terms of texture.

-Tasters praised this roll for its doughy, pillowy, almost underbaked texture and buttery flavor, comparing it to a King’s Hawaiian roll or the bun on a Chick-Fil-A mini.
+Tasters praised this roll for its doughy, pillowy, almost underbaked texture and buttery flavor.
+Many compared it to a King’s Hawaiian roll or the bun on a Chick-Fil-A mini.
 “Very good texture and butteriness.
 Easy to eat by itself,” said one taster.
 “Very spongy.
 Quintessential white bread flavor.
 Hint of sweetness,” said another.
-The main critique of this roll is that people wanted more salt, and some said the center of the roll was too soft.
+The main critique of this roll is that people wanted more salt.
+Some said the center of the roll was too soft.
 Next time, I would either finish these rolls with a sprinkle of salt or increase the salt/sugar slightly, but otherwise these rolls are delightful!

 Joy the Baker: a tender, slightly sweet, substantially pillowy roll with a satisfyingly chewy bite and buttery aroma

-Joy’s recipe stood out for its use of both bread and all-purpose flour plus its lack of egg and relatively high ratio of butter.
-Although the recipe calls for a chopstick indentation instead of a typical parker house roll fold, we used a circular foldover for consistency.
-This is the recipe my sister and I have made for our family most often over the years and I’m delighted to see it win the bake off!
-When I tasted it blind, this was my top-rated roll for its pillowy plush softness and subtle butteriness (though I noted I would’ve liked more sweetness).
-Joy’s roll basically tied with King Arthur for first place–I think the distinction is all about the style of roll you prefer.
+When I tasted it blind, this was my top-rated roll for its pillowy softness and subtle butteriness (though I would’ve liked more sweetness).
+Joy’s roll basically tied with King Arthur for first place.
+I think the distinction is all about the style of roll you prefer.
 Joy’s has more substantial body and chew than a super light and fluffy-style roll like King Arthur, Bobby Flay, or Mel’s Kitchen Cafe.

 King Arthur: an incredibly silky, pillowy roll with complex buttery, savory notes and crunchy edges

 In previous Thanksgivings, I’ve always eyed the King Arthur ingredient list and decided against making them due to the extra step of buying potato flour or potato flakes.
 Besides the one finicky ingredient, King Arthur’s recipe is quite straightforward.
 And if I’m being honest?
 Buying the potato flakes is 100% worth it.
-The starch in potatoes helps hold onto moisture–one follower pointed out that the potato starch functions similar to tangzhong–in both cases, the starch and tangzhong work to gelantinze and activate the wheat starch to help it hold onto water better, equalling a more tender and moist dough!
+The starch in potatoes helps hold onto moisture.
+One follower pointed out that the potato starch functions similar to tangzhong.
+In both cases, the starch and tangzhong work to gelantinze and activate the wheat starch to help it hold onto water better.
+This results a more tender and moist dough!

 Note: Potato flakes are the same as plain instant mashed potatoes, which should be easy to find at the grocery store (I used the Hungry Jack’s brand).
 I had a difficult time finding potato flour for the yellow cake bake off (finally found it at Central Market), so I’d recommend ordering it through King Arthur’s site if needed.